NinVoido/spotify-vpn/doc/man-sections/script-options.rst

      setenv-safe name value

-  This directive is designed to be pushed by the server to clients, and the prepending of :code:`OPENVPN_` to the environmental variable is a safety precaution to prevent a :code:`LD_PRELOAD` style attack from a malicious or compromised server.
+  This directive is designed to be pushed by the server to clients, and the prepending of :code:`spotify_` to the environmental variable is a safety precaution to prevent a :code:`LD_PRELOAD` style attack from a malicious or compromised server.